layer5io/istio-service-mesh-workshop/lab-14/README.md

-## Exercise 14 - Ensuring security with iptables
+## lab 14 - Ensuring security with iptables

 #### A digression

-In the last exercise we saw tls enforced.
+In the last lab we saw tls enforced.
 A question that hasn't been answered yet, and possbily hasn't even asked yet: how is it possible for traffic to be passing through the proxy when it hasn't been referenced at all?

 #### Enter iptables